secretstartups/handbook/customer-success/tam/health-score-triage/index.html.md

 ## Communication Guidelines

 The following are guidelines on who to notify when an account is yellow or red.
+This includes the [update frequency for the triage issue](#update-frequency).
 Please make sure the following people are notified with the respective customer health ratings.

 ### Yellow Health Rating